rafworkonly/rafworkonly.github.io/_posts/2026-06-20-How-to-submit.md

 To make a submission: we recommend you sit down with a piece of paper and a pen and handwrite your message.
 Give it to us (or send a photo/scan), and we will type it up with you.

 We advise you to:
-- Say what you wanna say (Any topic)
+- Say what you wanna say (any topic)
 - Be honest
 - be unique